nikbearbrown/CV/Student_Mentorship_Publications/README.md

 Northeastern University Fostering Engineering Innovation in Education Award 2022
 Awardee: Nik Bear Brown for AI Skunkworks

 Nik Bear Brown for AI Skunkworks won the singular Northeastern University Fostering Engineering Innovation in Education Award for 2021-22.
-The Award recognizes outstanding College of Engineering educators for their extraordinary efforts during the past year to enhance our students’ knowledge, skills and ability to innovate as 21st century engineers.
-Specifically, nominees will have demonstrated fostering of technological innovation or innovative engineering design, with sustainable value for society, in undergraduate engineering courses that bridge between first year cornerstone and capstone experiences, or in graduate courses.
+The Award recognizes outstanding College of Engineering educators for their extraordinary efforts during the past year to enhance our students’ knowledge, skills and ability to innovate as 21st-century engineers.
+Specifically, nominees will have demonstrated fostering of technological innovation or innovative engineering design, with sustainable value for society, in undergraduate engineering courses that bridge between first-year cornerstone and capstone experiences, or in graduate courses.

 https://coe.northeastern.edu/awards/innovation/

 Red Hat Academy Director's Award for 2020
 Awardee: Nik Bear Brown for AI Skunkworks

-Nik Bear Brown for AI Skunkworks won this singualr award was given for mentoring over 300 students through the Red Hat training materials for becoming Linux system administrators or DevOps programmers.
+Nik Bear Brown for AI Skunkworks won this singular award for mentoring over 300 students through the Red Hat training materials for becoming Linux system administrators or DevOps programmers.
 Only one Red Hat Academy Director's Award is given each year out of the thousands of schools that take advantage of the Red Hat Academy material to train students to become Linux system administrators and DevOps programmers.

- ## Articles
+ ## Students Articles (Mentored by Nik Bear Brown)

 Nancy Jemimah
 * Deep Q Learning — Explained https://medium.com/@nancyjemi/deep-q-learning-explained-65df980aac6f